Nautilloid/bloggy/content/lab/Caido Setup/index.md

 draft: false
 tags: ["Caido", "Firefox", "Proxy", "Certificate", "Caido"]
 categories: ["Tool Setup"]
+description: "A troubleshooting guide for resolving Caido certificate errors in Firefox when using Caido as a proxy.
+Learn how to properly install and trust the Caido certificate, adjust Firefox settings, and ensure secure interception of HTTPS traffic for web security testing."
 ---

 Use the following guide to install the package: